christag/passwordpub/README.md

 ## Getting Started

-Flaskpass can be run with Python3 or with Docker.
+Flaskpass can be run with Python3 and Flask or with Docker.

 ### Prerequisites

-Python3 is required.
+Docker or Python3 is required.
 Flask is a required Python module that can be installed using pip.

 ```
 python -m pip install flask